mesax1/ISC-CVRP/README.md

     └── validation_solutions/      #Store results for each iteration of the GRASPS with local search and ISC during classification phase

 ├── generate_timed_experiment.sh            # Bash script to reproduce our experiments of Ruin-and-Recreate local search results on a Linux Computer with Bash and SLURM
 ├── generate_vnds_timed_experiment.sh       # Bash script to reproduce our experiments of VND local search results on a Linux Computer with Bash and SLURM
+├── consolidate_rr_results.py       #Python script to consolidate results of the generate_timed_experiment.sh ├── consolidate_vnd_results.py      #Python script to consolidate results of the generate_vnds_timed_experiment.sh
 ```
 ## Requirements